Skip to content

 Input an array \(ht\), where each element represents the height of a vertical partition.
 Any two partitions in the array, along with the space between them, can form a container.

-Example data for the maximum capacity problem
+Example data for the max capacity problem

 \[ cap[i, j] = \min(ht[i], ht[j]) \times (j - i) \]

-Assuming the length of the array is \(n\), the number of combinations of two partitions (total number of states) is \(C_n^2 = \frac{n(n - 1)}{2}\).
-The most straightforward approach is to enumerate all possible states, resulting in a time complexity of \(O(n^2)\).
+Let the array length be \(n\), then the number of combinations of two partitions (total number of states) is \(C_n^2 = \frac{n(n - 1)}{2}\).
+Most directly, we can exhaustively enumerate all states to find the maximum capacity, with time complexity \(O(n^2)\).

-There is a more efficient solution to this problem.
-As shown in Figure 15-8, we select a state \([i, j]\) where the indices \(i < j\) and the height \(ht[i] < ht[j]\), meaning \(i\) is the shorter partition, and \(j\) is the taller one.
+This problem has a more efficient solution.
+As shown in Figure 15-8, select a state \([i, j]\) where index \(i < j\) and height \(ht[i] < ht[j]\), meaning \(i\) is the short partition and \(j\) is the long partition.

 Initial state